covid-be-app/cwa-app-ios/SECURITY.md

 **Please do not report security vulnerabilities directly on GitHub.
 GitHub Issues can be publicly seen and therefore would result in a direct disclosure.**

-* Please address questions about data privacy, security concepts, and other media requests to the **** mailbox.
+* Please address questions about data privacy, security concepts, and other media requests to the security@coronalert.be mailbox.